LavaMoat/LavaMoat/packages/git-safe-dependencies/README.md

 > WARNING: This is an alpha version.
 The opinions are still forming and anything can change at any time.
 Test coverage is incomplete.
 Use at your own risk.

-Validate your package.json and lockfile against an opinionated set of rules around using git dependencies that we at LavaMoat recommend.
+Validate your `package.json` and lockfile (NPM, Yarn classic or Yarn Berry) against an opinionated set of rules around using git dependencies that we at LavaMoat recommend.
 No configuration, no excuses.

 ## Installation